trussworks/sesh/README.md

-# Goshawk
+# Sesh

-Goshawk is a library for using a session table + session cookie to manage sesssions in a go server.
+Sesh is a library for using a session table + session cookie to manage sesssions in a go server.